RaineXael/love2dasteroids/README.md

 ## TO-DO

-1. Create coin that gives points and moves somewhere else when you get it, like the food in Snake.
+1. Remove coin and add spaceship that shoots bullets at you
 2. High Score Saving & Game Over state
 3. Settings Menu - Change audio volume, resolution and more.
 4. General Polish